-Start your Eclipse IDE and select an empty directory for your workspace.
-This workspace directory will then hold all the project code for the ÒHello Worldó application.
-Once the Eclipse IDE is running it will show the Scout perspective with the Scout Explorer view and an empty Scout Object Properties view.
-To create a new Scout project select the New Scout ProjectÉ context menu as shown in Figure New Scout Project Menu.
+Start your Eclipse IDE and select an empty directory for your workspace as shown in Figure Start the Eclipse IDE with a new project folder.
+This workspace directory will then hold all the project code for the Hello World application.
+Once the Eclipse IDE is running it will show the Java perspective.